LamarHealth/testingPAvis/client/CHROME_LISTING.md

-**Detailed Description:**
-With AutoPhil, you will never need to copy ✂️ + paste 📋 data again.
+Never copy ✂️ + paste 📋 data again with AutoPhil

 Automate your data entry and form completion today with AI-powered autofill.
+Autofill data from any source to any webpage instantly.

-Users save up to 80% of their time when compared to traditional copy and paste.
+AutoPhil works over 80% faster compared to traditional copy and paste.

-Our tool works for any form, with any data.
-Here are some ways our users benefit from AutoPhil:
+Here are some ways to use AutoPhil:

-🌟 Personal: Streamline travel bookings and repetitive tasks 🌟 Healthcare: Accelerate report generation
-🌟 Logistics: Instantly populate orders and documents
+🌟 Personal: Streamline travel bookings and account creation forms 🌟 Healthcare: Instantly scan, extract, and fill report data 🌟 Logistics: Instantly populate orders and documents
 🌟 Finance: Accurate and efficient data management

-Autophil automates data entry across industries, boosting productivity and efficiency.
 Simply drag and drop your document and our extension automates online form-filling.

+➤TLDR 📚
+Drag and drop your PDFs onto AutoPhill and automatically fill out any form on the web.
+What will you do with 80% more time⌛?